-The Evening Star pattern is one of the most reliable three-candle reversal signals in technical analysis.
-Appearing at the peak of an ascending trend, it visually captures the moment when bullish market conviction is exhausted, and control definitively shifts to the bears.
-Named after the celestial event marking the transition from day to night, this formation provides a high-probability warning that a major reversal or deep correction is imminent.
+The Evening Star is a three-candle bearish reversal pattern that can signal a market top when it forms at resistance and receives proper confirmation.
+Appearing at the peak of an ascending trend, it visually captures the moment when bullish momentum stalls and control begins to shift toward the bears.
+Named after the celestial event marking the transition from day to night, this formation provides a structural warning that a reversal or deep correction may be developing.

-This guide will detail the psychological structure, market context, and advanced validation techniques necessary to trade the Evening Star candlestick pattern effectively and profitably.
+This guide will detail the psychological structure, market context, and technical validation required to trade the Evening Star candlestick pattern with objective discipline.

 Key Takeaways